dhavalpotdar/bayesian-multi-armed-bandits/README.md

 To run the code, open the `bayesian_ab_testing.ipynb`, `bayesian_bandit_AA_testing.ipynb`, or `bayesian_bandit_AB_testing.ipynb` file in a Jupyter notebook environment and execute the cells.
 Make sure to have the `campaign.py`, `bayesian_test.py`, and `bayesian_bandit_test.py` files in the same directory.

-## Presentation

-You can find the presention under the pdf folder: [Bayesian A/B-testing](pdf/Bayesian%20AB-testing.pdf)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.